Definition of term life insurance

 One of the popular riders we offer is known as a Children’s Life Insurance Rider, which covers the lives of your children until they’re 25 years old.
 This rider provides a death benefit if something were to happen to your child while your coverage is active.

 Accelerated death benefit rider

-As an added bonus for all our term life policies, an Accelerated Death Benefit Rider is automatically included.
+An Accelerated Death Benefit Rider is issued with term policies originally effective 2011 or later, subject to availability.
 Sometimes called ADB for short, this provision allows the policyholder the ability to request a portion of their death benefit in advance if they are diagnosed with a qualified terminal illness.
 Policyholders can use this benefit to cover medical expenses, funeral planning, or even a last wish or “bucket list” activity to help the family find closure in their time of need.

 Bottom line: Customized term life coverage can help you purchase the right amount of protection for the right length of time and may be your most cost-effective way to buy insurance.

 More than 1.5 million families and businesses in all 50 states trust us with their life insurance policies.
 We’re proud to be a top-five provider of term life in the US with more than 70 years of experience.